What is a Manufactured Home?

 Benefits of Choosing a Manufactured Home

 - Manufactured homes are built at a fixed price in a factory setting.
 You are unlikely to run into the costs that arise when building a traditional home, like weather setbacks or subcontractors.
+This should help you decide if you should build a house or buy a manufactured home.

 - There are many floor plans to choose from, and your manufactured home can have all of the amenities you desire.
 Many have walk-in closets, bay windows and fully-equipped kitchens.